LetsPlayBowling/2019-nCov-TianjinMunicipalityReports/README.md

 http://www.tj.gov.cn/xw/ztzl/tjsyqfk/yqtb/

 Including: A Python script: a webpage crawler, to acuqire the related reports.
 The txt files: reports (in chinese).
+The number in txt filename: publish time: year+month+day+hour+min